 Where to Stay in Mount Rainier in the Winter

 There are many excellent places to stay in and around Mount Rainier National Park.
-There are quite a few options, from vacation house rentals to well-established hotels, but it all depends on what you are looking for.
-These are some of the best choices I’d recommend.
+There are quite a few options, from vacation house rentals to well-established hotels, but it all depends on what you are looking for to call your base during your Mt.
+Rainier winter activities.

 - Nisqually Lodge – This classic hotel is situated in Ashford and is only five miles from Mount Rainier, which is why it’s such a popular option.
 Its rustic decor gives it quite a modest feeling, but it offers great amenities, including free Wi-Fi, a laundromat, a microwave, a refrigerator, and a flat-screen TV. (rates start at $149 per night)